HassanAmirii/HassanAmirii/README.md

 ## Hi there! <img src="https://camo.githubusercontent.com/6c91fe5d81f78b7b5d7c1642e2bd173deaf7e0b9feb1694e6525a55efa7a895e/68747470733a2f2f656d6f6a69732e736c61636b6d6f6a69732e636f6d2f656d6f6a69732f696d616765732f313533363335313037352f343539342f626c6f622d776176652e676966" width="24">
-I'm <a href="https://hassanamirii.github.io/">hassan</a>, an aspiring software engineer.
+I'm hassan, an aspiring software engineer.

 I'm currently working on Python and have plans to explore other languages such as Java,etc.
 Additionally, I'm eager to delve into various Python libraries for web scraping,